 When all else fails, be sure to use the correct credit cards to maximize purchases at Amazon.
 Those credit cards should be ones that are earning more than 1x points or 1% cashback.

 The Chase Freedom Unlimited card earns 1.5% back on every purchase.
 The American Express Everyday Preferred card earns just 1x per dollar, but brings along a 50% bonus after 30 purchases in a calendar month.
 And, finally, the Chase Freedom card will periodically have Amazon as a quarterly bonus category allowing you for a 5% return.

 There are a number of other cashback cards that earn 1.5% – Citi Double Cash Card (2%), Capital One Quicksilver (1.5%) and the Discover It Miles card (1.5%).

 Similar to the Amazon Prime Visa Signature card, using any of the above cards are stackable as well.

-Even if you don’t have Prime or don’t want to open a new card, you can still earn cash back through cash back portals.
-These cash back portals are stackable with your credit cards – meaning you earn your points through your credit card AND the cash back through the portal.
+Even if you don’t have Prime or don’t want to open a new card, you can still earn cashback through cashback portals.
+These portals are stackable with your credit cards.
+This means you earn your points through your credit card AND the cashback through the portal.

-While cash back are not points nor miles, getting money back for doing something so easy is a no brainer.
+While cash back is not points nor miles, getting money back for doing something so easy is a no brainer.